bennekrouf/mayo-logger/README.md

 # Logging Library for React Native

 This is a comprehensive logging solution for React Native applications.
-Not only does it offer versatile logging functionalities, but it also includes an ErrorBoundary component to catch and log component-level errors in React.

 ## Features